“It is a truth universally acknowledged, that a single man in possession of a good fortune must be in want of a wife.”

 “I say we get out of here,” Johnathan suggested in a husky voice.
 “Let you get out of that stiff dress and into something more comfortable.”

 “You can borrow my trackpants,” he teased.
-He tilted his head to the right, trying to catch a glimpse at me under the low lighting.
+He tilted his head to the right, trying to catch a glimpse of me under the low lighting.
 “Wear my t-shirt.”

 “And then what?”